 Friday, September 28, 2007

-According to an article in the CBC News, Alberta is reeling in more new residents than the other 13 provinces.
+According to an article in the CBC News, Alberta is reeling in more new residents than the other 13 provinces in Canada.
+With a 3.1% growth in the past year, it topped Nunavut (2.3%) and British Columbia (1.4%).

 Fairmont Le Manoir Richelieu, La Malbaie - Located 90 minutes northeast of Quebec City in the Charlevoix region, this 1929 “castle” is in fact a resort complete with a golf course and casino.
 I’m not big on gambling, so I look the other way, out to the glorious Saint Lawrence River.
 Beautiful dining and public rooms along with a pool, spa and tennis courts.
 405 rooms, 418.665.3703.

 Manoir Hovey, North Hatley - This charming inn is located on Lake Massawippi in the Eastern Townships of Quebec (near the Vermont border).
-It was fashioned after George Washington’s Mount Vernon, and everything about it is warm and cozy and the inn’s restaurant is one of the finest in the region.
+It was fashioned after George Washington’s Mount Vernon estate, and everything about it is warm and cozy.
+The inn’s restaurant is one of the finest in the region.
 39 rooms, 800.661.2421.

 Auberge Saint-Antoine, Quebec City